 Accepted as equivalent to one Higher as part of the overall grade profile of Highers required for entry.
 Any essential subjects at Higher should still be achieved in addition to the Foundation Apprenticeship.

-- 15 credits in relevant science subject (must include Genetics unit) with A in the Graded Units.
+College HNC: 15 credits in relevant science subject (must include Genetics and DNA Structure/Physiology unit) with A in graded units.

 Academic IELTS score of 6.0 (or equivalent) with no element below 5.5.